The Internal Model Principle of Time-Varying Optimization: Introduction

-\textit{Organization.} Section~\ref{sec:prob_formulation} presents the problem of interest, Section~\ref{sec:parameter_feedback} studies the simpler problem of parameter-feedback optimization, which allows us to derive the necessary framework, and Section~\ref{sec:gradient_feedback} tackles the time-varying optimization design problem in its full generality and contains our main results.
-Section~\ref{sec:fidelity_model} discusses the tracking accuracy in relationship to the fidelity of the internal model, Section~\ref{sec:extensions} presents some extensions to constrained optimization, Section~\ref{sec:simulations} validates numerically the results, and Section~\ref{sec:conclusions} illustrates our conclusions.
-Finally, in the Appendix we summarize basic facts on center manifold theory that are used extensively throughout the paper.
+\textit{Organization.} Section~\ref{sec:prob_formulation} presents the problem of interest, Section~\ref{sec:parameter_feedback} the parameter-feedback problem (where the temporal variability of the problem can be explicitly measured), and Section~\ref{sec:gradient_feedback} the gradient-feedback problem (where the algorithm has access only to first-order function evaluations).
+Section~\ref{sec:fidelity_model} discusses the tracking accuracy in relationship to the fidelity of the internal model, Section~\ref{sec:extensions} presents extensions to constrained optimization and discrete-time algorithms, Section~\ref{sec:simulations} validates numerically the results, and Section~\ref{sec:conclusions} illustrates our conclusions.
+Finally, in the Appendix, we summarize basic facts on center manifold theory used in the paper.

 \textit{Notation.} We denote by $\symmetric^n$ the space of $n\times n$ symmetric real matrices.
 Given an open set $U,$ we say that $\map{f}{U}{\real}$ is of differentiability class $C^k$ if it has a $k\textsuperscript{th}$ derivative that is continuous in $U.$ The gradient of $f(x, \theta): \real^n \times \Theta \rightarrow \real, \Theta \subseteq \real^p,$ with respect to ${x} \in \real^n$ is denoted by $\nabla_{{x}} f({x}, \theta): \real^n \times \Theta \rightarrow \real^n$.
 The partial derivatives of $\nabla_{{x}} f({x}, \theta )$ with respect to ${x}$ and $\theta$ are denoted by $\nabla_{{x x}} f({x}, \theta): \real^n \times \Theta \rightarrow \mathbb{S}^n$ and $\nabla_{{x} \theta} f({x}, \theta): \real^n \times \Theta \rightarrow \real^{n\times p}$, respectively.